-More than cancer, heart disease or even COVID-19, Alzheimer’s is among the diseases feared most by older Americans.
+More than cancer or heart disease, Alzheimer’s is among the diseases feared most by older Americans.
 The only disease among the top 10 causes of death in the U.S. with no known cure, Alzheimer’s is more deadly than breast cancer and prostate cancer combined.

 These dreaded diseases not only rob people of their language skills, cognitive abilities, memory and physical health.
 They also take a tremendous financial and emotional toll on patients’ families, caregivers, loved ones and the greater community.